The Complaynt of Scotland: Context and authorship

 The book was part of the war of words between Scotland and England in the sixteenth century.
-English policy was directed towards Mary, Queen of Scots, marrying the son of Henry VIII of England, Edward, later Edward VI.
+English policy was directed towards Mary, Queen of Scots, marrying the son of Henry VIII, Edward, later Edward VI.
 English pamphlets were published promoting the idea of uniting the two countries, and the Scottish Complaynt was a response to these works.
 Another Scottish work, a dialogue similar in outlook, Ane Resonyng, by William Lamb from the same period was abandoned unpublished.

 The Complaynt is anonymous, probably due to its dangerous political content, and has been variously ascribed to Robert Wedderburn, James Inglis and David Lyndsay, though the 1979 Scottish Text Society edition of the work supports the Wedderburn attribution, as does the National Library of Scotland It was once thought to have been among the first books printed in Scotland but it is now believed to have been published in Paris.
 The book owes much of its structure, and some of its content, to the French work Alain Chartier's Quadrilogue-invectif, a similar political work also attacking England.